pytorch/pytorch/docs/source/notes/large_scale_deployments.rst

 When running in a broader ecosystem, for example in managed job scheduler, it's often useful to track which binaries invoke particular PyTorch APIs.
-There exists simple intrumentation injected at several important API points that triggers a given callback.
+There exists simple instrumentation injected at several important API points that triggers a given callback.
 Because usually PyTorch is invoked in one-off python scripts, the callback fires only once for a given process for each of the APIs.

 ``c10::SetAPIUsageHandler`` can be used to register API usage instrumentation handler.
-Passed argument is going to be an "api key" identifying used point, for example ``python.import`` for pytorch extension import or ``torch.script.compile`` if TorchScript compilation was triggered.
+Passed argument is going to be an "api key" identifying used point, for example ``python.import`` for PyTorch extension import or ``torch.script.compile`` if TorchScript compilation was triggered.

 .. code-block:: cpp